salimdawood/Portfolio/README.md

 ## Overview

-This website is a Portfolio, listing my skills and projects done so far.
+This website is a Portfolio, listing my skills and projects accomplished so far.
 I used HTML, CSS, and Vanilla Js to build this website keeping it simple.

 ## Screenshots